GNU Mailman 3 changes¶

 <api>/lists/<list-id>/roster/memberresource.
 Given by Harshit Bansal.
 (Closes #171)

 - It is now possible to merge users when creating them via REST.
-When you POST to
+When you

 <api>/users/<address>/addressesand the address given in the

 absorb_existing=Truein the POST data, the existing user will be merged into the newly created on.
 Given by Aurélien Bompard.